thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 ```

 JavaScript utilities like nodemon are generally installed globally.
 Packages specific to your project should still be only installed locally.

+However, if your project team wants to use nodemon in the project, it will be good to add it to devDependencies.